Apple CEO Tim Cook slams Facebook: Privacy 'is a human right, it's a civil liberty'

 "I think the best regulation is no regulation, is self-regulation," Cook said.
 "However, I think we’re beyond that here, and I do think that it's time for a set of people to think deeply about what can be done here."

-Cook's comments come as Facebook and its CEO Mark Zuckerberg face criticism, lawsuits and political inquiries over how Cambridge Analytica, a data analysis firm that worked with President Donald Trump's election campaign, was able to acquire the user data of 50 million Facebook users.
+Cook's comments come as Facebook and its chief executive, Mark Zuckerberg, face criticism, lawsuits and political inquiries over how Cambridge Analytica, a data analysis firm that worked with President Donald Trump's election campaign, was able to acquire the user data of 50 million Facebook users.

 Speaking at a town hall event hosted by MSNBC's Chris Hayes and Recode's Kara Swisher, Cook said Facebook put profits above all else when it allegedly allowed user data to be taken through connected apps.
 The event is part of MSNBC's "Revolution" series.